d-s-cohen/visualizirr/README.md

 These reports are structured to dynamically display the results of whatever cohort you run TCR/BCR analysis on.
 All you need to do is run an R script on a directory of clonesets and prepare your meta information according to specifications detailed by the documentation.
 An included config file template walks the user through the process and helps them customize their report.
-Support is included for TRUST4, MiXCR, Adaptive, and custom clonesets.
+Support is included for TRUST4, MiXCR, VDJtools, Adaptive, and custom clonesets.

 ---